sulu-cmf/sulu-docs/cookbook/external-media-storage.rst

 .. warning::

-    Please check the section :ref:`what-about-image-formats` to avoid confusion how image formats are handled in Sulu, and why they can't be stored in the configured flysystem storage.
+    Please check the section :ref:`what-about-image-formats` to avoid confusion about how image formats are handled in Sulu, and why they can't be stored in the configured flysystem storage.

 .. _what-about-image-formats: